How to Square Tensor Networks and Circuits Without Squaring Them: Reproducibility statement

 \section{Reproducibility statement}

-To ensure the reproducibility of our results, we have included our complete source code as supplementary material.
-Our code submission contains the model implementation, training scripts for experiments, and instructions for setting up the required environment.
+To ensure reproducibility, we release our code and necessary scripts \href{https://github.com/april-tools/squared-unitary-pcs}{here}.
+The repository contains the models implementation, scripts for the experiments and results, and instructions for setting up the environment.
 Furthermore, a detailed description of all experimental settings is included in \cref{app:experimental-details}.